-these vegan almond crescent cookies are the rich and buttery, light and crispy nostalgia of childhood holidays. the star of our cookie jar!
+These vegan gluten free almond crescent cookies are the rich and buttery, light and crispy nostalgia of childhood holidays.
+The star of our cookie trays!

 recipe originally published December 13, 2013